-At the Annual Meeting, shareholders will have an opportunity to ask questions about important topics related to ArcBest's business and activities and receive further updates on the company's initiatives and performance.
-At this year's meeting, you also will be asked to vote on three proposals listed in the enclosed Notice of Annual Meeting: the election of nine nominees to serve on our Board of Directors for a one-year team, the advisory vote to approve executive compensation, and the ratification of the appointment of Ernst & Young LLP as the company's independent registered public accounting firm for fiscal year 2022.
-Please take time to review the information on each of the proposals contained within the Proxy Statement.
-The Board of Directors recommends that you vote FOR each of the proposals.
-The Notice and Proxy Statement will also provide information about how you can vote your shares if you are joining remotely.
+At this year's meeting, you will be asked to vote on five proposals listed in the enclosed Notice of Annual Meeting: I. the election of nine nominees to serve on our Board of Directors for a one-year term; II. the advisory vote to approve executive compensation; III. the advisory vote on the frequency of future advisory votes on executive compensation; IV. the ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for fiscal year 2023; and V. the amendment of the Company's Restated Certificate of Incorporation to update the exculpation provision.
+Please take time to review the information on each of the proposals contained within this Proxy Statement.
+The Board of Directors recommends that you vote FOR Proposals I, II, IV and V and "1 Year" for Proposal III.

-On behalf of our Board of Directors and our team members, I appreciate your ongoing support and look forward to another strong year ahead.
+On behalf of our Board of Directors and our 15,000+ team members, thank you for your ongoing support and for being part of our journey to 100 years.
+I look forward to this year and all of the opportunities ahead.

-Very truly yours,
+Very truly yours